Skip to content

 Health Insurance for Students in Italy

-Non-EU students can register with the Italian National Health Service (SSN) for €149.77/year or use private insurance.
+Non-EU students can register with the Italian National Health Service (SSN) from €149.77/year (scholarship holders) or €700/year, or use private insurance.

 5 requirements 3 plan options 5 setup steps